threefoldtecharchive/info_manual3/wiki/faq/faq_temp2.md

 <li><a href="#faq?id=i-set-up-my-farm-on-threefold-connect-app-can-i-use-the-polkadot-extension-portal-instead">I set up my farm on Threefold Connect App.
 Can I use the Polkadot extension Portal instead?</a></li>
 <li><a href="#faq?id=is-it-equivalent-to-create-a-farm-on-threefold-connect-app-or-via-the-polkadot-extension">Is it equivalent to create a farm on Threefold Connect App or via the Polkadot extension?</a></li>
 <li><a href="#faq?id=if-i-upgrade-my-3node-will-it-increase-my-rewards">If I upgrade my 3node, will it increase my rewards?</a></li>
-<li><a href="#faq?id=i-booted-my-3node-for-the-first-time-at-the-beginning-of-the-month-then-i-did-some-upgrade-or-downgrade-will-the-grid-recognize-the-new-hardware-will-it-still-be-the-same-3node-id">I booted my 3node for the first time at the beginning of the month, then I did some upgrade or downgrade, will the Grid recognize the new hardware?
+<li><a href="#faq?id=i-booted-my-3node-for-the-first-time-at-the-beginning-of-the-month-then-i-did-some-upgradedowngrade-will-the-grid-recognize-the-new-hardware-will-it-still-be-the-same-3node-id">I booted my 3node for the first time at the beginning of the month, then I did some upgrade/downgrade, will the Grid recognize the new hardware?
 Will it still be the same 3node ID?</a></li>
 <li><a href="#faq?id=is-it-possible-to-ask-the-3node-to-refetch-the-node-information-on-the-monitor">Is it possible to ask the 3node to refetch the node information on the monitor?</a></li>
 <li><a href="#faq?id=when-does-zero-os-detect-the-capacity-of-a-3node">When does Zero-OS detect the capacity of a 3node?</a></li>
 <li><a href="#faq?id=where-is-the-3node-id-stored">Where is the 3node ID stored?</a></li>